 This afternoon we drive to leafy Oak Park, where we see Frank Lloyd Wright’s house and studio, featuring furniture he designed.
 We also see many other examples of his work in the Oak Park neighbourhood.
 Our visit is hosted by the Frank Lloyd Wright Foundation.

-This evening we enjoy a Welcome Dinner at a local restaurant.
+This evening we enjoy a Welcome Dinner at the Drawing Room Restaurant of the historic institution – the Chicago Athletic Association.
 (Overnight Chicago) BD

 Day 3: Saturday 21 September, Chicago